rforssen.net / iot

 NeoPixel / identify support

-If your device has a NeoPixel strip, report num_leds and np_pin via platform.report() and the platform's POST /identify endpoint will work automatically with no additional code.
+If the device has a NeoPixel strip, report num_leds and np_pin via platform.report() once at module level.
+The platform's POST /identify endpoint will then work with no additional code in app.py.

 GET /status Device health + app telemetry

-Returns platform fields (device_id, firmware, version, uptime_ms, free_mem, rssi, ip, boot_epoch) merged with whatever the app has pushed via platform.report().
-App telemetry keys appear at the top level.
+Returns platform fields (device_id, firmware, version, uptime_ms, uptime_s, free_mem, rssi, ip, boot_epoch) merged with whatever the app has pushed via platform.report().
+App telemetry keys appear at the top level — no nesting.

 GET /info Hardware info, config, file list

-Returns device_id, MAC address, firmware, version, full file listing from /, and current config.json contents.
+Returns device_id, MAC address, firmware, version, the full uos.listdir("/") file listing, and the current contents of /config.json.

 POST /config Merge keys into config.json